 There in the garden of tears, my heavy load he chose to bear; his heart with sorrow was torn, 'Yet not my will but yours,' he said.
-This is our God ...

 Come, see his hands and his feet, the scars that speak of sacrifice, hands that flung stars into space to cruel nails surrendered.
-This is our God ...
 So let us learn how to serve, and in our lives enthrone him; each other's needs to prefer, for it is Christ we're serving.
-This is our God ...